bitcraze/crazyflie-firmware/docs/userguides/app_layer.md

 It is possible to run LED sequences from the app layer to control the four LEDs on the Crazyflie and provide runtime information to the user.
 See the src/hal/interface/ledseq.h file for more information.

+## App channel: packet based communication between the Crazyflie and the Python lib

+The Appchannel API allows to communicate using radio packets with an app.
+The packets can contain anything of a size up to 31 bytes, the protocol is defined by the app.

+For more information about the API see the header file src/modules/interface/app_channel.h.
+An example of how to use the app channel is in examples/app_appchannel_test/

 ## Examples

 In the [example folder](https://github.com/bitcraze/crazyflie-firmware/tree/master/examples) of the crazyflie-firmware repository, there are several examples shown tha tuse the app layer, including a simple hello world example.